agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

 We have shown that hyperbolic discounters have different preferences over the $100 and $110 depending on when they make the evaluation.
 This conflict in preferences leads to complexities in planning that don't occur in the optimal (PO)MDP agents which either discount exponentially or do not discount at all.

-Returning to the previous example (see exercise above), imagine you have time inconsistent preferences.
+Consider the example in the exercise <a href=#exericse>above</a> and imagine you have time inconsistent preferences.
 On Day 0, you write down your preference but on Day 4 you'll be free to change your mind.
 If you know your future self would choose the $100 immediately, you'd pay a small cost now to *pre-commit* your future self.
 However, if you believe your future self will share your current preferences, you won't pay this cost (and so you'll end up taking the $100).
-This illustrates a key distinction between Naive and Sophisticated agents:
+This illustrates a key distinction.
+Time inconsistent agents can be "Naive" or "Sophisticated":

 - **Naive agent**: assumes his future self shares his current time preference.
 For example, a Naive hyperbolic discounter assumes his far future self has a nearly flat discount curve (rather than the "steep then flat" discount curve he actually has).

 - **Sophisticated agent**: has the correct model of his future self's time preference.
 A Sophisticated hyperbolic discounter has a nearly flat discount curve for the far future but is aware that his future self does not share this discount curve.

-Both kinds of agents will value rewards differently at different times.
+Both kinds of agents evaluate rewards differently at different times.
 To distinguish a hyperbolic discounter's current and future selves, we refer to the agent acting at time $$t_i$$ as the $$t_i$$-agent.
 A Sophisticated agent, unlike a Naive agent, has an accurate model of his future selves.
 The Sophisticated $$t_0$$-agent predicts the actions of the $$t$$-agents (for $$t>t_0$$) that would conflict with his preferences.
 To prevent these actions, the $$t_0$$-agent tries to take actions that *pre-commit* the future agents to outcomes the $$t_0$$-agent prefers[^sophisticated].

 [^sophisticated]: As has been pointed out previously, there is a kind of "inter-generational" conflict between agent's future selves.
 If pre-commitment actions are available at time $$t_0$$, the $$t_0$$-agent does better in expectation if it is Sophisticated rather than Naive.
 Equivalently, the $$t_0$$-agent's future selves will do better if the agent is Naive.